ashu-oo7/SpringBoot-Projects/README.md

-## This contains all SpringBoot Related tasks
+# This contains all SpringBoot Related tasks
-# IdeaProjects contain Project work related to Hibernate
+## IdeaProjects contains work related to Hibernate set up and use
-# JDBC contains how to set up and use JDBC
+## JDBC contains how to set up and use JDBC